The Absolute Worst Dishes at Cracker Barrel

 1,020 calories, 57 g fat (7 g saturated fat), 2,640 mg sodium, 119 g carbs (8 g fiber, 12 g sugar), 15 g protein

 Granted you’re even able to finish three pancakes bigger than your face, this breakfast entree at Cracker Barrel will set you back over 100 grams of carbs.
 And don’t even think about slathering them in butter and syrup, which will boost your breakfast to more than half the daily recommended intake.
-This stack of empty calories — 1,020 to be exact — is a perfect example of why pancakes belong on our list of The 22 Worst Carbs In America.
+This stack of empty calories — 1,020 to be exact — is a perfect example of why pancakes belong on our list of worst carbs in America.

 And The #1 Worst Cracker Barrel Dish… is Homestyle Chicken